magpylib/magpylib/docs/examples/examples_01_complex_forms.md

 ## Cut-out operation

 When two objects with opposing magnetization vectors of similar amplitude overlap, they will just cancel in the overlap region.
 This enables geometric cut-out operations.
-In the following example we construct an exact hollow cylinder solution from two cocentric cylinder shapes with opposite magnetizations, and compare the result to the `CylinderSegment` class solution.
+In the following example we construct an exact hollow cylinder solution from two concentric cylinder shapes with opposite magnetizations, and compare the result to the `CylinderSegment` class solution.

 ```{code-cell} ipython3
 from magpylib.magnet import Cylinder, CylinderSegment